ActivitySim/activitysim/docs/models.rst

 The main interface to the mandatory, non-mandatory, and joint tour tour mode model is the :py:func:`~activitysim.abm.models.tour_mode_choice.tour_mode_choice_simulate` function.
 This function is called in the orca step ``tour_mode_choice_simulate`` and is registered as an orca step in the example Pipeline.
+See :ref:`writing_logsums` for how to write logsums for estimation.

 Core Table: ``tours`` | Result Field: ``mode`` | Skims Keys: ``TAZ, destination, start, end``